justinjiajia/bigdata_lab/lab_2_hdfs.md

     - Override the `"hadoop.http.staticuser.user"` property's default value (`"dr.who"`) with `"hadoop"` (the default user of EMR instances.) if you want to use the NameNode's Web UI to delete files and create directories.

     - Set `"dfs.webhdfs.enabled"` to `"true"` if you want use WebHDFS to upload files from a local computer.
-Check out [this manual](webhdfs_emr.md) for more details.
+Check out [this manual](webhdfs_emr.md) for details.

 - Make sure the primary node's EC2 security group has a rule allowing for "ALL TCP" from "My IP" and a rule allowing for "SSH" from "Anywhere".